Avatar

 Under Review

-• Alister, M. , Evans, Nathan J. ParAcT-DDM: A diffusion-based framework for modelling systematic, time-varying cognitive processes.
+Alister, M., Evans, N. J. ParAcT-DDM: A diffusion-based framework for modelling systematic, time-varying cognitive processes.
+In revision at Psychological Review.
+Preprint.

 Non-academic publications and articles featuring my research

-• Wilcox, C. Science Advisor.
-Getting your priorities straight, with a little help from science.
+Wilcox, C. (2023).
+The life academic: Getting your priorities straight, with a little help from science.
+Science Advisor.
 Link.

 CV